slackapi/node-slack-sdk/docs/_packages/socket_mode.md

 const { createWriteStream } = require('fs');
 const logWritable = createWriteStream('/var/my_log_file'); // Not shown: close this stream

-const socketModeClient = new SocketModeClient(appToken, {
+const socketModeClient = new SocketModeClient({
+  appToken,
   // Creating a logger as a literal object.
 It's more likely that you'd create a class.
   logger: {
     debug(...msgs): { logWritable.write('debug: ' + JSON.stringify(msgs)); },